-Santos and Perdaman sign pre-FEED agreement for ammonia/AN complex over 20 years, subject to a final investment re-starting ammonia and urea production decision for Santos' Narrabri Gas Project at the site, according to the plant's deputy The new pre-FEED (front-end engineering director Mykola Schurikov, who described and design) study is the next step in the work as being "in the finishing straight."
-The plant will take 60 million m3 per month development of the facility, which will use of gas on a tolling basis from Agro Gas appraisal and early development gas.
-It will also further define hybrid power facility Trading for at least the next four months options, a combination of gas-fired power (to 1st December 2019), with the potential generation integrated with renewable power for extension generation to provide electricity to both the
+Santos and Perdaman sign pre-FEED agreement for ammonia/AN complex over 20 years, subject to a final investment decision for Santos' Narrabri Gas Project.
+The new pre-FEED (front-end engineering and design) study is the next step in the development of the facility, which will use appraisal and early development gas.
+It will also further define hybrid power facility options, a combination of gas-fired power generation integrated with renewable power generation to provide electricity to both the Narrabri Gas Project and the downstream ammonium nitrate plant.